Coronavirus (COVID-19) Updates & Resources

 Resources for DACA Students

-Although WMU Immigration Services cannot advise DACA students on their personal immigration matters, as it is outside our scope, there are outside resources in the community.
+Although WMU Immigration Compliance cannot advise DACA students on their personal immigration matters, as it is outside our scope, there are outside resources in the community.
 You may find the Michigan Immigrant Rights Center (MIRC) website to be helpful.

 Supreme Court Allows Trump to Enforce Travel Ban Until Lower Courts Rule on Challenges